Cohomological support varieties of certain monomial ideals: Introduction

 \section{Introduction}

 Recent work \cite{bounds,embdef} has considered the realizability of cohomological support varieties in various levels of generality.
-Let $Q$ be a regular local ring with residue field $k$ or polynomial ring over $k$, $R=Q/I$ be a quotient by $I=(\bm{f})=(f_1,\ldots,f_n)$ and $M$ be an finitely generated $R$-module.
-The \textit{cohomological support variety} (CSV) $\operatorname{V}_R(M)$, born of the Hom complex $\operatorname{Ext}_E^\bullet(M,k)$ over a certain DG algebra $E$, is a valuable homological invariant which is intimately related to a number of properties of both $M$ and $R$ \cite{avramov,ab00supp,particle,bounds}.
+Let $Q$ be a regular local ring with residue field $k$ or polynomial ring over $k$, $R=Q/I$ be a quotient by $I=(\boldsymbol{\mathit{f}})=(f_1,\ldots,f_n)$ and $M$ be an finitely generated $R$-module.
+The \textit{cohomological support variety} $\operatorname{V}_R(M)$, born of the Hom complex $\operatorname{Ext}_E^\bullet(M,k)$ over a certain DG algebra $E$, is a valuable homological invariant which is intimately related to a number of properties of both $M$ and $R$ \cite{avramov,ab00supp,particle,bounds}.

-The set of possible values of $\operatorname{V}_R(M)$, the subject of the \textit{realizability problem} for CSVs, has been classified when $R$ is a complete intersection \cite{bergh07} or Golod \cite{bounds}.
-Work in \cite{embdef} restricts attention to the case $M=R=Q/(\bm{f})$ and classifies $\operatorname{V}_R(R)$ for monomial ideals where $\bm{f}$ has at most 5 generators, provided that either $\widehat{R}=Q/I$ where $Q$ is regular local and $I$ is in the square of the maximal ideal of $Q$ or $Q$ is a graded polynomial ring and $I$ is generated by forms of degree at least two, which is to say that $R$ has a \textit{minimal regular presentation}: \begin{theorem}[{\cite[Theorem 6.14, Theorem 6.16]{embdef}}] Let $Q/I$ be a minimal regular presentation of $R$ and let $\bm{f}$ be a minimal generating set of $I$ consisting of $n\leq5$ monomials.
+The set of possible values of $\operatorname{V}_R(M)$, the subject of the \textit{realizability problem} for cohomological support varieties, has been classified when $R$ is a complete intersection \cite{bergh07} or Golod \cite{bounds}.
+Work in \cite{embdef} restricts attention to the case $M=R=Q/(\boldsymbol{\mathit{f}})$ and classifies $\operatorname{V}_R(R)$ for monomial ideals where $\boldsymbol{\mathit{f}}$ has at most 5 generators, provided that either $\widehat{R}=Q/I$ where $Q$ is regular local with residue field $k$ and $I$ is in the square of the maximal ideal of $Q$ or $Q$ is a graded polynomial ring with base field $k$ and $I$ is generated by forms of degree at least two, which is to say that $R$ has a \textit{minimal regular presentation}: \begin{theorem}[{\cite[Theorem 6.14, Theorem 6.16]{embdef}}] Let $Q/I$ be a minimal regular presentation of $R$ and let $\boldsymbol{\mathit{f}}$ be a minimal generating set of $I$ consisting of $n\leq5$ monomials.
 Then $\operatorname{V}_R(R)$ is either a coordinate subspace of $\mathbb{A}^5_k$ or a union of two hyperplanes. \end{theorem}